 // append 10: u = [1 2 3 4 7 8], s = [3 4 7 8 9 10] len(s) = 6, cap(s) = 8

-From the output results, it can be seen that after adding element 9, cap(s) equals 8, which triggers the dynamic resizing of the slice, and at this point, the slice s is no longer bound to the array u, meaning s is no longer a descriptor of u.
+From the output, it can be seen that after adding element 9, cap(s) equals 8, which triggers the dynamic resizing of the slice, and at this point, the slice s is already unbound from the array u, meaning s is no longer a descriptor of u.

-Try to Use the Cap Parameter When Creating Slices#
+Preferably Use the Cap Parameter to Create Slices#

 The append operation is a powerful tool that allows slices to support the concept of zero-value usability and makes slices easier to use.

-However, from the principle, we can see that each time resizing occurs, all elements from the old underlying array need to be copied to the new underlying array.
+However, from the principle, we can see that each time a resize occurs, all elements from the old underlying array need to be copied to the new underlying array.
 The resources consumed in this step are still considerable, especially when there are many elements.
-So how can we avoid the costs of excessive memory allocation and copying elements?
+So how can we avoid the cost of excessive memory allocation and copying elements?

-An effective solution is to consciously estimate the required capacity of the slice when writing code and pass the cap parameter to the built-in function make when creating the slice.
+An effective solution is to consciously estimate the required capacity of the slice while writing code and pass the cap parameter to the built-in function make when creating the slice.

 s := make([]T, len, cap)

-Below is a performance test for two situations:
+Below is a performance test for two scenarios:

 const sliceSize = 10000